 Once you are set and get through the simple UI, you can see that there are hundreds of thousands of domains here.
 It is fairly obvious that you cannot filter them all.
 So, you use the magic wand called “filters”.

 The filters I use to search reasonably decent domains at an acceptable cost –

 1. DA > 30

 Domain Authority is a Moz metric that denotes how relevant the domain is (or was).
-DA is an amalgamation of trust worthy links, good content, and the overall respect the domain has.
-Greater the DA, higher the value of domain, and greater the price.
+DA is an amalgamation of trustworthy links, good content, and the overall respect the domain has.
+Greater the DA, the higher the value of the domain, and greater the price.

 2. TF and CF > 20

 Trust Flow and Citation Flow are Majestic metrics that denote how the domain stands out in terms of the link profile.
 Majestic has the largest database of domains and websites, and they publish these metrics to outline the trustworthiness of a site.